 Effective organic fungicides for treating powdery mildew include sulfur, lime-sulfur, neem oil, and potassium bicarbonate.
 These are most effective when used before infection or when you first see signs of the disease.

-Although it may seem daunting, identifying and getting rid of mold and mildew from your garden is doable.
+Although it may seem daunting, identifying and removing mold and mildew from your garden is doable.
 With a few simple steps – like using baking soda or hydrogen peroxide to kill the mold or mildew, ensuring good air circulation, and removing any affected plants – you can keep your garden healthy and thriving all season long.

 Check out More Gardening Tips: